Duder-onomy/video-moonwalk/README.md

 # video-moonwalk

-js library for scrolling through a video both forwards and backwards.
+#### Purpose

+This library was built to solve the problem of playing a movie forwards and backwards, to predefined time-points.
+In my example below you can scroll and click through sections within in a movie.

 [![Build Status](https://travis-ci.org/mjmostachetti/video-moonwalk.svg?branch=master)](https://travis-ci.org/mjmostachetti/video-moonwalk)